Thenafi/meeseeks/README.md

 - **How to use it?**

+Four easy steps:

+- First register yourself.
+Reminder: No password reset option.
+- Then go to the settings page, which can be accessed from the old user page.
+- Add the URLs that you want to be redirected to.
+- Update with password.

-To use the URL Redirect app, first register yourself.
-Then go to the settings page, which can be accessed from the old user page.
-Add the URLs that you want to be redirected to.
-Then select whether you want to get randomly redirected every time someone hit your URL or get redirected one after another by selecting the _Use randomness_ option to true or false.
+Now if you wish you play with the options.
+Like select whether you want to get randomly redirected every time someone hit your URL or get redirected one after another by selecting the _Use randomness_ option to true or false.
 If true, you will be randomly redirected; otherwise, it will be in a serialized manner.
-There is also a option called _Guarantee Periodicity_ which I described below.
+Meaning 1st URL then 2nd URL then 3rd URL...

 Next, select how often you want your URL to change.
 Here are the options: